tamarajqawasmeh/text-processing-using-spark-dataframe/text_processing.md

 +-----+-------+
 ```

-From what we can see in the return, 10 pm was ranked the least checked-in hour.
+From what we can see in the return, 10 pm was had the lowest occurence of check-ins.

-## Example 4 - Sentiment Analysis
+## Example 4

 ```python
 Importing libraries and dependencies